wilsonliaows/docs/features/xml-parser.md

 ### Full XML with attributes

-However, if you need to access these values for validation or simply to sync these values, you will have to select Yes to **Parse full XML**.
-Using the same contact XML above, let's take a look at what the output will look like.
+However, if you need to access these values for validation or simply to sync these values, you will have to choose **Full XML with attributes** type.
+Using the same XML of a contact record above, let's take a look at what the output will look like.

 ![Datatree of full XML with attributes](/assets/images/xml-parser/full-xml-output.png) *Datatree of full XML with attributes*